AY2324S2-CS2103T-T10-1/tp/docs/DeveloperGuide.md

 **Aspect: How to handle duplicate persons**

 Duplicate records in the imported CSV file is handled by `AddCommand`, which will check if the person already exists in the model.
 If the person already exists, the `AddCommand` throws a `CommandException` which is caught by the `ImportCommand` and added to an error report.

-**Aspect: How to handle invalid CSV files**

-Handled by ImportCommand, with the help of ImportCommandParser and CsvUtil.
-ImportCommandParser will check if  is a CSV file.
-CsvUtil will check if the CSV file is valid and will return a list of persons and an error report.
-The error report will be displayed to the user if there are any errors.

-Overall, the conditions checked are:
-- The file exists
-- The file is a CSV file
-- **The first row of the file is the header row**.
-In which all compulsory fields for creating a persons object (ie `name`, `email`, `address`, `phone`)are present.
-Optional headers will be read if present.
-Headers in the csv that are not a field in `Person` will be ignored.

-**Aspect: How to handle invalid rows in the CSV file**

-Handled by CsvUtil.

-CsvUtil will check if the rows in the CSV file are valid.
-If the row is invalid, the row will not be added to `personsData` and an error message will be added to the error report

-The conditions checked are:
-- The row has the correct number of fields as the number of headers in the header row
-- No compulsory fields are not empty

 **Aspect: How to handle duplicate headers in the CSV file**